Antimicrobial resistance (AMR)

 What we do

-AMR data base: We are building extensive AMR dataset from literature and tertiary care centers.
-Data consists of antibiotic susceptibility information, frequencies, clinical parameters like disease, age, gender etc. (retrospective arm).
+AMR data base: We are building extensive AMR dataset from literature, tertiary care centers and the environment.
+Data consists of antibiotic susceptibility gene variants information, frequencies, clinical parameters like disease, age, gender etc. (retrospective arm).

 Candidates for WGS: We are identifying the candidates for whole genome sequencing based on the prevalence and clinical importance (prospective arm)